What if I choose a meal plan and then change my mind?

 You have up until plans are billed to view your plan choice through RMS; after billing you may view your choice by logging into your Student Banner account.

-You may CHANGE your meal plan choice by submitting a Meal Plan Change Form.
+You may CHANGE your meal plan choice by submitting a Meal Plan Selection Form.

 You will receive an email confirmation of the change once your request is reviewed

 You may also change your meal plan in person at the 49er Card Office (Auxiliary Service Building).

 To ADD a meal plan for the Fall semester you may submit a Meal Plan Selection form.
 You will receive an email confirmation of your request

 When can I begin using my meal plan?

 The beginning date for when a meal plan can be used is Sunday, January 5th at lunch for Spring 2014.

 Can my financial aid or student loans pay for my meal plan?

 Financial aid can pay for your meal plan if you have enough to cover tuition and housing charges first.
 After those charges, any remaining financial aid or student loan funds will be paid toward your meal plan.
 Financial Aid will not prepay for either ODA or 49er Account funds.